Akira-01/portfolio/README.md

 ## Personal website

-This is my website I'm using EJS, JavaScript
+This is my website using EJS, JavaScript, HTML and CSS

 ### Setup